SAP/openui5-docs/docs/Step_8_Translatable_Texts_df86bfb.md

 In the XML view, we use data binding to connect the button text to the `showHelloButtonText` property in the `i18n` model.
 A resource bundle is a flat structure, therefore the preceding slash \(/\) can be omitted for the path.

 > Note:
 > The description text is not completely localized in this example for illustration purposes.
 To be on the safe side, we would have to use a similar mechanism as in the controller to use a string from the resource bundle and replace parts of it.
-This can be done with the `jQuery.sap.formatMessage` formatter.
+This can be done with the `sap.base.strings.formatMessage` formatter.
 >
 > Furthermore, `i18n` files only impact client-side application texts.
 Texts that are loaded from back-end systems can appear in all languages that are supported by the back-end system.
 >